Wizo17/analyse_trafic_idfm_gcp/README.md

 3. Use the console to create elements.
 4. Follow script instructions [init_gcp_environment.sh](gcp/init_gcp_environment.sh) to create only your own elements.
 5. **!!!Attention!!!**, you don't need to run the whole script and you need to update the commands with your own information.
+6. You can do all the data analysis you want with the data.
+7. Sample queries can be found in the gcp/bigquery folder.
+8. A sample report can be found [here]()

 ## Versions
 **LTS :** [1.0]((https://github.com/Wizo17/analyse_trafic_idfm_gcp.git))